JULIAN OF

 Hippocentaurs and Fauns, minted as false coin as in the time of

-and nuns in refectories while they dined in silence, across
+monks and nuns in refectories while they dined in silence,

-Europe.
-St Jerome himself tried to be a hermit, then gave it up
+across Europe.
+St Jerome himself tried to be a hermit, then gave

-and instead translated the Bible into the Vulgate Latin with the
+it up and instead translated the Bible into the Vulgate Latin

-help of a rich Roman mother and daughter, Saints Paula and
+with the help of a rich Roman mother and daughter, Saints Paula

-Eustochium.
+and Eustochium.
 C.S.
-Lewis would borrow from it for his Tumnus in the
+Lewis would borrow from it for his Tumnus

-Antony, in Christian art, is shown with his crutch, and often with
+St Antony, in Christian art, is shown with his crutch, and often

 Cardinal in scarlet surrounded by books, or naked.
 In Jerome's